Rabago85/databricks_project/README.md

   - Standardized BusinessYear to an integer type
   - Filtered out null or invalid values in key columns like PlanId and Rate
   - Ensured all age values were properly formatted

+- **state_gdp_bronze**:
+  - The smallest dataset in the pipeline
+  - Separates non-quarter columns (e.g., metadata fields) from quarter columns, which contain time-based financial data in the format "year:quarter"
+  - Reshapes the dataset from a wide format (multiple quarter columns) into a long format
+  - Filters records to include only rows where Unit is "Millions of current dollars"

 ### 2. Silver Layer (Refined Data with Enhanced Structure)
 Once the raw data was cleaned in the Bronze layer, the Silver layer transformed it further to enhance usability and enforce data integrity.